Clinton Clean Energy Center

 • Employee Giving and Volunteerism: Clinton Clean Energy Center and its employees donate more than $250,000 to area non-profits through the Employee Giving Campaign and site Charitable Contributions.

 Nuclear energy is by far the largest clean-air energy source and the only one that can produce large amounts of electricity around the clock.
-In 2018, Clinton generated 8.4 million megawatt-hours of carbon free electricity, which is the equivalent of removing 1.3 million average passenger vehicles from our roads.
+In 2023, Clinton generated 8.1 million megawatt-hours of carbon-free electricity, which is the equivalent of removing 1.3 million average passenger vehicles from our roads.

 • Greening Our Operations: Clinton Clean Energy Center’s Right of Way Restoration/Pollination Projects involved the planting of native grasses in the 65-acre grassland area below the Ameren transmission lines as a habitat for pollinators native to Illinois.
 This was a joint project with Ameren, Pheasants Forever of DeWitt County & Exelon Clinton Clean Energy Center personnel.
 Additionally, 2 acres of public area in front of the Mascoutin State Park Office have been planted with a high yield pollinator mix seed.
 This is all part of a 5-year station pollinator plan.